 A list of Robert Downey Jr.’s most iconic roles would not be complete without a mention of billionaire playboy and genius inventor Tony Stark.
 Downey’s super-heroic role in Marvel movies like IRON MAN and THE AVENGERS (and their sequels) has made him a household name and cemented his status as one of the highest-paid and most respected actors in Hollywood.

-See Robert Downey Jr. in AVENGERS: ENDGAME on April 26!
+See Robert Downey Jr. in AVENGERS: ENDGAME, now available on AMC Theatres On Demand!